*Click on the small images for a larger view*

 Our theatre board is made up of dedicated professionals who are active in their churches and community.
 Current theatre board members are:

-Dot Bolton - Retired Human Resources for H. Cotler Company
+Dot Bolton - Retired Human Resources Manager for H. Cotler Company

 Mary Hyche - President and Chief Executive Officer, The Nelson and Charleen Kemp Foundation